-Successful company cultures are company cultures in which employees have a clear sense of purpose; employees understand their immediate and long term goals.
-This is important, because an organization with purpose shifts people and resources forward in order to achieve goals rather than simply managing them, and achieving goals is what it’s all about, isn’t it?
+Successful company cultures are those in which employees have a clear sense of purpose.
+Employees understand their immediate and long term goals.
+This is important, because an organization with purpose shifts people.
+Resources forward in order to achieve goals, rather than simply managing them.
+Achieving goals is what it’s all about, isn’t it?
 So purpose is a key ingredient for a strong, sustainable, scalable organizational culture.

 It’s more than that, though.
 Purpose is an inspirational driver for engaging employees and communities.
-When a leader establishes a clear purpose for the organization, it will become the inspirational driver for engaging employees and so provide them with a concrete source for motivation.
+When a leader establishes a clear purpose for the organization, it will become the inspirational driver for engaging employees.
+This will provide them with a concrete source for motivation.
 In other words, the organization’s strategies, capabilities, and culture become the engine behind the organization’s purpose.

 What’s more, the connection between purpose and performance is clear.
 There’s mounting evidence that aligning an organization with a higher purpose drives business results.
-A 2014 study by Deloitte found that an organization that focuses on purpose is an organization that inspires higher levels of confidence among stakeholders and one that boosts growth.
+A 2014 study by Deloitte found that an organization that focuses on purpose is an organization that inspires higher levels of confidence among stakeholders.
+It would be an organization that boosts growth.
 Similarly, a 2010 Burson-Marsteller/IMD Corporate Purpose Impact study found that a strong and well-communicated corporate purpose can contribute up to 17 percent improvement in financial performance.
 And that’s just in the short term.
 The longer-term benefits of having employees aligned with a strong sense of purpose are incalculable.